mottram/mottram/_posts/2009-11-21-chemex-coffee.markdown

 That's it.
 In three or four minutes, you've got a zingy and fresh-tasting mug of coffee.
 Yum.
 A cup brewed with the Chemex isn't _superior_ to coffee brewed with a cafetière, or with my one-cup filter thingy, but it is very different.
 The clarity of the brew is the first thing I noticed, and a complete lack of bitterness.
 And--at the risk of sounding like a gold-plated-interconnects audiophile--I really can detect a wider variety of flavours and aromas in a Chemex-brewed cup.

 This must be down to the quality of the Chemex paper filters, so I plan to trim one down to fit my Vietnamese job and fashion a cheap-poncey hybrid brewer.
-You knever know, it might be a coffee revalation.
+You knever know, it might be a coffee revelation.

 More info: